 Calcium for vegans and plant-based eaters: should we be worried?

-Americans and Canadians, and some Europeans, have so often been told that we need to drink milk and consume dairy products for bone health.
-Going vegan can feel like a rebellion against the established nutritional order.
+Americans and Canadians, and some Europeans, have repeatedly been told that we need to drink milk and consume dairy products for bone health.
+Going vegan can feel like a rebellion against the established nutritional order!
 Are we putting our skeleton at risk by shunning milk that comes from non-human mammals?
-Obviously, no. However, we do have to acknowledge that the typical diet of 21st century Westerners often lacks in sources of calcium (other than dairy).
+Obviously, no. However, we must acknowledge that the typical diet of 21st century Westerners often lacks in sources of calcium (other than dairy).
 For that reason, vegans and plant-based eaters should be calcium-aware when making food decisions.

 NOTICE: I am an educator, meal planner, and sociologist, not a medical professional.
 I am educated on the topic of nutrition and trained at critically assessing sources of information, including peer-reviewed publications.
 This article constitutes my opinion on the topic of calcium and bone health.
 I encourage you to engage with other legitimate sources of information, including the many listed or linked here.
 If you have health concerns, please consult with a plant-friendly medical professional or registered dietitian.

 Iron is the most abundant mineral on earth, but calcium is the most abundant inside our bodies.
 It is an essential building block of our bones, the individual cells of which are constantly being replaced.
 Calcium is also required for proper cardiovascular, muscular, and neurological function.
 The ideal calcium range in our blood is very narrow, and constantly regulated by biological processes.
 If too little calcium is coming in, our bodies increase absorption through the gut and decrease losses through urine.
 If we still don’t have enough to sustain our systems’ health, we end up digging into our calcium reserves: our bones.

 Why do we need calcium and how much should we get?